 - Concrete surfaces

-These surfaces are a complete no-no’s to engage 4WD and do not attempt reversing on them while in 4H.
+These surfaces are complete no-no’s to engage 4WD and do not attempt reversing on them while in 4H.

 Reversing while still engaged in 4WD on a high traction surface will cause drivetrain “binding” so exercise extreme caution before doing so.
 A four-wheel driver should learn to read driving surfaces well if he has a part-time four-wheel drive.